2023 Solar Incentives Guide for Albuquerque, NM - Tax Credits & Rebates

 EcoWatch's Albuquerque, NM Solar Incentives FAQs

-It's a good idea to talk to your local Albuquerque solar installer for a better understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, like those provided by the New Mexico government, might have other requirements.
+It's a smart idea to get in touch with your local Albuquerque solar installer to get an understanding of which incentives your project may qualify for.
+Generally, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, such as those offered by the government of New Mexico, may have additional requirements.

-To find the right solar panel installer for you, check out our guide to Albuquerque's top solar panel companies.
+To find the best solar panel installer in your area, check out our guide to Albuquerque's top solar panel companies.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.